HenronenGIT/lem-in/README.md

 <img src="README/pics/output_gif.gif" width="60%">

 **NOTE!**\
-If you are wondering what happens between room `1` and room `2`, all of this will be explained in [Algorithms](#algorithms) section.
+If you are wondering what happens between room `1` and room `2`, all of this will be explained in the [Algorithms](#algorithms) section.

 ## How to use

 ### Compiling

-At the root of the repository there is a `Makefile`, simply running `make` will compile the whole program - the name of the program will be `lem-in`.
+At the root of the repository, there is a `Makefile`, simply running `make` will compile the whole program - the name of the program will be `lem-in`.

 ### Running `lem-in`